doughtnerd/BeatHub/README.md

 I started working on this because I was having a bit of an unreliable experience with the BeatDrop (not to knock that project, it's still an excellent) software and felt a more simplified client for browsing & downloading songs would be nice.
 I also at the time was playing around with [Svelte 3](https://svelte.dev/) & [Electron](https://electronjs.org/) and reeeeally wanted to build a real world project to learn Svelte 3 with.

-## Features

-- Search for beatmaps available through beatsaver.com
-- Browse top rated, top downloaded, hottest, and newest custom beatmaps
-- Preview any beatmap before downloading, scrub through the song to see how you like it.
-- Quickly download custom beatmaps directly to your BeatSaber directory

 ## Planned Features